What are Christmas Elves and where do they come from?

 - In Iceland, they are referred to as Yule Lads.

-- In the Netherlands, Santa’s helper is called Zwarte Piet (also known as Black Peter).
+- The Dutch call Santa’s helper Zwarte Piet in the Netherlands (also known as Black Peter in English).

 - In many Nordic countries such as Finland, Sweden, Denmark, etc, Santa’s helpers aren’t elves; they are referred to as nisser.